inkubio/enjaksakavella/README.md

     For Eyetracker: (opencv-python also installs numpy)

         pip3 install opencv-python

+    For acceleration glasses:
+        pip3 install phidget22

+        Additionally, copy libphidget22.so from src/resources to /usr/lib/ and 99-libphidget22.rules to /etc/udev/rules.d, and after that log out and back in to use the added udev rules

     Check that you get something like this with `pip3 list` and the setup should be done.